 Today we will distinguish two quality management terms: precision vs accuracy.

 Most professionals misunderstand the difference between these two terms.
-Precision and accuracy are often assumed to be synonyms of each other, which is incorrect.
-It’s easy to confuse the two; in fact, I was once unaware of the difference between accuracy and precision.
+Precision and accuracy are often assumed to be synonyms, which is incorrect.
+It’s easy to confuse the two; I was once unaware of the difference between accuracy and precision.
 I came to understand the distinction while preparing for the PMP exam.